micmejia/bible-dump/AMPC/Luke/Luke 17.md

-[^b]Pay attention _and_ always be on your guard [looking out for one another].
+Pay attention _and_ always be on your guard [looking out for one another].
 If your brother sins (misses the mark), solemnly tell him so _and_ reprove him, and if he repents (feels sorry for having sinned), forgive him.